The first step in getting online is getting a domain name.

 The same thing is true for your website.
 You want a domain name that is 1) relevant to what you offer, and that 2) has a professional feel (would you want to get counseling from someone who runs “BobTheTherapyDude.com?”)

-Unfortunately, many of the good domain names are taken.
+Unfortunately, this means that if someone already registered your desired domain name, you can’t use it.
 Fortunately, I’m here to help.
 I’ll start by giving you some ideas for your domain name, then I’ll answer some common questions, then I’ll show you how to actually register your domain name.

 How To Pick A Domain Name